Software Dependencies 2.0: An Empirical Study of Reuse and Integration of Pre-Trained Models in Open-Source Projects: Detailed Methods and Results

 We assign models to (base model) families using a two-step process.
 First, we apply a keyword-based heuristic that relies on architecture-identifying substrings in model names.
-For instance, any model whose name contains ``bert'' was assigned to the BERT family, ``gpt'' to GPT.
+For instance, any model whose name contains ``bert'' was assigned to the \texttt{BERT} family, ``gpt'' to \texttt{GPT}.
 This approach is supported by prior work~\citep{jiang2023naming,hao2023mgit}, which reports that Hugging Face model names generally reflect underlying architectures.
 Second, when model names do not explicitly include the family name, we manually map them to the appropriate family.
-For example, inpainting models such as \texttt{anything-4.0-inpainting}, which omit ``Stable Diffusion'' but are known community variants, \texttt{Stable Diffusion} family based on official documentation~\citep{hugging2021,torchhub} and our prior knowledge.
-Labeling is performed by one author and fully reviewed by another.
-Inter-annotator agreement was 85\%, and disagreements are resolved through discussion.
-Because architecture is typically embedded in model names, this task involves little subjectivity.~\footnote{Note that Hugging Face provides metadata fields such as \texttt{model\_type} for each model hosted on the hub.
-However, this metadata does not consistently capture shared architectures and is therefore unreliable for family-level grouping~\citep{jiang2025see}.}
+For example, inpainting models such as \texttt{anything-4.0-inpainting}, which omit ``Stable Diffusion'' but are known community variants, \texttt{Stable Diffusion} family based on official documentation~\citep{hugging2021,torchhub}, and our prior knowledge.
+One author performed the initial labeling, and a second author independently reviewed all labels as a validation step.
+The percent agreement between the reviewer and the original annotations was 85\%.
+All discrepancies were discussed and resolved.
+Note that Hugging Face provides metadata fields such as \texttt{model\_type} for each model hosted on the hub.
+However, this metadata does not consistently capture shared architectures and is therefore unreliable for identifying model families~\citep {jiang2025see}.

 In addition, for projects containing multiple PTMs, we inspect the source code to understand how these models are integrated.
 Projects are labeled as interchangeable if they included PTMs that could be swapped within the workflow without altering the surrounding pipeline, such as models appearing in optional lists or conditional branches (\eg \texttt{if-else} blocks).
 Otherwise, they are labeled as complementary.
 Some projects exhibited both types.